meteor/meteor/content/routing.md

 });
 ```

-*Snippet 4.4: Using our content templates and our layout inside the route action to display content*
+*Snippet: Using our content templates and our layout inside the route action to display content*

 Now, if the user navigates to the different URLs, they will see the blog post template or the about page template.
 You can define as many templates or layouts as you want, and mix and match them inside your route handlers.